Lindydancer/objc-font-lock/README.md

 By highlighting method calls, it is possible to read the same piece of code faster and more accurate.

-By default, the open and close bracket is highligted using a bright warning face, the entire method call is highligthed using a grey background face, and each Objective-C function name component is highlighted using the font-lock function name face.
+By default, the open and close bracket is highlighted using a bright *warning face*, the entire method call is highligthed using the standard *highlight face*, and each Objective-C function name component is highlighted using the *font-lock function name* face.

+For a more sober appearance, you can configure the package to, for example, only highlight the function name components.

 The following screenshot demonstrates the highlighting effect of this package: